antoine-cha/codinfox-lanyon/_posts/2017-07-20-creating-terminal-in-python.md

 # The bases
 You create a class MyShell that herites from cmd.Cmd.
 To run the prompt just use `Shell().cmdloop()` in your python code.

-If you want to create a function get_something, you write 3 methods :
+If you want to create a feature get_something in your shell, you write 3 methods :
-- `MyShell.do_get_something(arg)` : the function that get the something if you write in the prompt `get_something`
+- `MyShell.do_get_something(arg)` : the function that gets the something if you write in the prompt `get_something`
 - `MyShell.help_get_something(arg)` : this will give you some help if you write in the prompt `help get_something`
 - `MyShell.complete_get_something(text, line, begidx, endidx)` : this will allow you to create an autocompletion method for your function (this is optional)